quote

 While some airlines will allow you to carry a 3-piece rod carrier on board, which is about 42” long, many carriers will make you check these long bags at the gate.
 I prefer 4-piece rods with a pack length of 32” (red bag), which will get past most of the airline gate screeners or 5-piece bags (gray bag), with a short 25” long profile, which are even better.

 A bonefish’s mouth is lined with ceramic-hard plates and may resist penetration by dull or weak hooks.
 I‘ve also been surprised by the violent hook-bending forces that even a medium sized bonefish can generate as it realizes it is hooked and makes its first long-distance run for open sea.
-The Gamakatsu SL11-3H has become one of my favorite bonefish hooks, as has the Daiichi 2546 for longer profiles.
+The Gamakatsu SL11-3H has become one of my favorite bonefish hooks, along with the Tiemco 811s, and the Daiichi 2546 for longer profiles.

 Contact Legal